 At the end of the Civil war in 1865, there were 35,085 miles of operable railroad track in the United States.
 Within eight years, that number had doubled.
-Mark Ruwedel’s collection of seventy-five small photographs shot over the course of seventeen years – and containing any number of impressive subtleties – tell a story as much of exploitation as they do industrial expansion.
+Mark Ruwedel’s collection of seventy-five gelatin silver prints shot over the course of seventeen years – and containing any number of impressive subtleties – tell a story as much of exploitation as they do industrial expansionism.

-Manifest Destiny provided the tone for the largest acquisition of U.S. territory, with what essentially amounted to a marketing construct swathed in religious fervour.
-Great if you were a European settler, but not so good if you were Dakota Sioux for example.
+Manifest Destiny provided the tone for the largest single acquisition of U.S. territory — a marketing construct swathed in religious fervour.
+Great if you were a European settler, but not so good if you were Dakota Sioux.

 The mural Westward the Course of Empire Takes Its Way, created in 1861 by German-American painter Emanuel Gottlieb Leutze, is displayed behind the western staircase of the House of Representatives chamber in the United States Capitol Building.
 The painting symbolizes O’Sullivan’s belief that the US was a chosen land that had been allotted the entire North American continent by God.
 And as with many forms of genuine power and authority, the relative anonymity of the painting in no way diminishes its wider social influence.